ait-energy/ariadne-json-route-format/README.md

 	    </snapshots>
 	</repository>

-The route format is defined through the Java classes in the package `at.ac.ait.ariadne.routeformat`, most noteworthy `RouteFormatRoot.java`.
+The route format is defined through the Java classes in the package `at.ac.ait.ariadne.routeformat`, most noteworthy `RoutingRequest.java` and `RoutingResponse.java`.

 Reading and writing of a route and exporting the JSON schema with Jackson is demonstrated in `JacksonExample.java`.